 Our cafe is furnished with recycled, reclaimed and local materials.
 Sustainability is at our heart.
 We don't serve bottled water but filter our own.
 We're passionate about responsible waste management and won't be compromising our carbon footprint for profit.

-We are proud to have been awarded 3 stars by the Sustainable Restaurant Association.
+We are active members of the Sustainable Restaurant Association.